YAMAHA YZF1000 THUNDERACE (1996 - 2003) Review

 Yamaha never has had the best reputation of the Japanese factories for quality finishes and the like and the YZF1000R Thunderace is another example.
 Heavily wintered bikes suffer, sometimes alarmingly, but look after your Yamaha YZF1000R Thunderace and you’ll be OK.
 Mechanically they’re solid and proven motorcycles.

 The Yamaha YZF1000R Thunderace was reasonably priced when new but, being decidedly ‘old school’, it’s now an outstanding value motorcycle secondhand.
-As long as you don’t mind riding a machine generally considered to be out of fashion.

 Find a Yamaha Thunderace for sale

 Again, ‘old school’, meaning the Yamaha YZF1000R Thunderace is pretty lavish by modern superbike standards.
 This motorcycle has decent pillion provision, a large fairing, comprehensive switchgear and instrumentation etc, even plenty of luggage mounting points.
 The Yamaha YZF1000R Thunderace also marked the first appearance of Yamaha’s awesome one piece, four-piston brake calipers that have also adorned the R1 which are two-finger powerful and make a mockery of some six-piston designs.

 Of course, this being a '90s kid there are no electronics or any other fancy business.

 |Front brake||2 x 298mm discs|